• Home

 Four New Products for Our Container Garden

-This product, affectionately called “The Green One” increases flower size, quantity and vibrance of color.
+This past year we tried something new and added in the following four products to our watering routine: This product, affectionately called “The Green One” increases flower size, quantity and vibrance of color.
 It says it is designed to enable continuous flower production and we are ALL about that.
 We love lots of different and interesting foliage in our container gardens, but we also really want lots of blooms!

 This one, not surprisingly called “The Blue One,” helps promote deep green foliage, root development and larger blooms and fruit.

-This was the most interesting one to incorporate for us this year.
-It assists the soil in absorbing water.
-Have you ever watered plants, whether in the garden or a container garden, and noticed that the water just kind of runs off the soil?
-Almost like there is a barrier preventing the water from absorbing where you are intending it to go?
-That is called “ponding.”
 We previously had no idea there was a term for it, let alone a product that addressed that problem.
 This is that product!
 It can be used on any soil, and regular use will promote deeper root systems.
 Not just soil, but mulch, sawdust, peat moss, manure and other soil prep mixes will absorb water more readily.

 Seedlingers liquid plant food fertilizer is energy-rich, teeming with the necessary energy to feed your soil, which, in turn, will feed the microbes that will feed your plants.
-We thought of this as a weekly shot of energy for the pots. *Friendly gardener to gardener heads up – this stuff smells terrible!!
-Dilute it quick!!*

 If you are looking for more garden items or tools, check out our gardening storefront!